Applying for a VegFund Grant

 Funding for marketing expenses: Approval of marketing expenses will depend on the number of individuals you project to reach and how targeted your marketing plan appears.
 Quotes or estimates should be presented, if available.

-Funding for food: VegFund will not reimburse the cost of alcohol but may consider funding events in which alcohol is available or served, as long as grant funds do not cover these costs.
+Funding for food: VegFund will not reimburse for the cost of alcohol but may consider funding events in which alcohol is available or served.
+We do not reimburse for the cost of water or other beverages that are vegan by default (e.g., soda, tea, juice).
 The food offered should be sample-size and cost about $1 per individual.
 VegFund does not provide funding for full meals, with some exceptions for special cases.

 Community Event grant payments: Community Event grants are paid as reimbursements following the submission of a complete report with proof of payment.